nsagot/TA-Eventgen-Learning/README.md

 3. Download & Copy/Move this App bundle into your ${SPLUNK_HOME}/etc/apps/ directory OR you can possibly install this App via Splunk WebUI normally.
 4. Restart Splunk
 5. Search by `index=eventgen_fw`
-6. + Extract New Fields if you want.

 ## Contributing